krzysztofskul/CADMDB2/README.md

 * VER.#0.2-BETA-RC | TODO:
     * refactor(config): aplication.properties data update to deploy
 * VER.#0.3-ALPHA-SNAPSHOT | TODO:
-    * fix(functionality): add and remove room/department with recalculation of the cost and area TODO NEXT
+    * implement(functionality): add and remove room/department with recalculation of the area (TODO NEXT)
     * implement(functionality): room data sheet
     * implement(functionality): recalculation of the costs and area of the department and hospital when data changes
     * implement(functionality): mounting type of the product